bfontaine/web-pp/README.md

 ```

 And open your browser at `localhost:8000`.
 You’ll have to wait a few seconds
-the first time because the JS/CSS/HTML code will be minified.
+the first time because the JS/CSS/HTML code has to be minified.